 Spending and saving wisely

 For many tweens, the best part about having their own money is spending it.
 Whether they use it to buy a new shirt or a concert ticket, making that first purchase gives them a sense of independence.

 Adults, however, can’t just buy whatever they want.
 They have to cover necessities and only then can they make “want” purchases.

 - Starting a budget.
 Budgeting is a core financial literacy skill for all stages of life.
 It’s also a skill that middle-school-age kids can immediately put into practice.
 Creating a budget is simple.
 First, have tweens write down the money they make in a given month.
 Then, have them decide how they plan to spend their income.
 This should include “want” purchases, but kids should also designate some money for saving—experts recommend 20%.

 - Saving.
 Middle-school-age children should learn that saving isn’t a chore.
-Rather, saving gives them money to make large purchases they otherwise couldn’t afford.
+Rather, saving helps them to make large purchases they otherwise couldn’t afford.
 To do this, have them write down saving goals.
-Consider setting aside money for a “need” such as an education fund, but also incentivize kids by letting them decide on a fun goal of their own choosing—even if it’s a “want” purchase.
+Consider setting aside money for a “need” such as an education fund, but also incentivize kids by letting them decide on a fun goal of their own choosing, even if it’s a “want” purchase.

 Money is earned through gainful employment

 Money is earned, and to earn money, we must work.
 The career that people choose greatly impacts their income potential and for that reason, it’s important to be strategic when deciding on a career.
 Encourage middle schoolers to explore career options by taking quizzes, identifying interests, and engaging in mentorship programs.
 This will help them narrow down their options, prepare them for high school and beyond, and motivate them to set professional and educational goals.